infretis/infentory/water_dissociation/lammps/README.md

 The path is stored in `load/new_path_nr`.
 Gnuplot the order parameter value `order.txt`.
 Do you see large jumps in the values🐇?
 What do you think they mean?

 The jumps mean that a proton jumps from one water molecule to another.
 Therefore, to visualize the path nicely in Avogadro, we want to center the view on the oxygen the proton jumps away from to become OH-.
-Open `order.txt` and look at the 3rd column (first couple of values are -1).
-The value of this column is the index of the oxygen in OH-.
+Open `order.txt` and look at the 3rd column (the first couple of values are -1).
+The value of this column gives the index of the oxygen in OH-.
 Take note of this number.

 Now, in the `load/path` folder, center the trajectory on the atom index you found: